 Hiring for Fit: It Really Matters

-It’s important to consider fit when you hire because, even if you get everything else right, a bad fit between the hire and the position guarantees that the hire won’t work out in the role.
-Not in the long-term, at least.
+It’s important to consider hiring for fit because, even if you get everything else right, a bad fit between the hire and the position guarantees that the hire won’t work out in the role – Not in the long-term, at least.

 You should select candidates based on who has done the most impressive work in the past, but you should always remember that, at the end of the day, everyone has to be able to enjoy their job and work together.
-A bad fit may be able to do some great work for your company, but the miss-match will have them moving on before long, leaving you with the same need you had in the first place: finding someone who is the right fit for the job.
+A bad hiring fit may be able to do some great work for your company, but the miss-match will have them quickly angling to move on, leaving you with the same need you had in the first place: finding someone who is the right fit for the job.

 The right person for the job fits the bill (skill requirements, experience requirements,) but they also fit the profile (soft skill requirements, personality, motivations, ethics, etc.).
-The right person for the job is right for more than one reason, and will both be able to do the work and be able to enjoy the work as well.
+The right person for the job is right will be able to do the work and be able to enjoy the work too.

 Hiring for fit matters on a fundamental level.
 Being highly competent at a job is one thing, but being a good fit for that job is another.
 If your top performers don’t feel the fit with your company, then you can’t count on them very far into the future.
 After you’ve determined which candidates are a great match for the work required by a position, you should always take some time to determine which of these skilled candidates is actually the best fit for the job and the company.

-The first way that you’ll notice a bad fit in a hire, is when you’ve hired someone who does not fit the bill for the job you’ve hired them for.
-Maybe they aren’t skilled enough to do the work or experienced enough to do this work quickly.
+The first way that you’ll notice a bad hiring fit, is when you’ve hired someone who does not fit the bill for the job that you’ve hired them for.
+Maybe they aren’t skilled enough to do the work or experienced enough to maintain the work schedule.
 Maybe they have done work like the work you need to be done, but lied about having direct experience in the role.

 When someone doesn’t fit the bill, it means that they aren’t going to perform as well as a candidate who does meet the skill/experience requirements of the position.
 When a hire does fit the bill, they may be a great performer, but they still won’t work out if they don’t fit the profile or the company.